-The routine should look very familiar to many a cyclist: Set out on a ride and end up back where they started from.
+The routine should look very familiar to many a cyclist: Set out on a ride and end up back where you started from.
 Occasionally, it can even be a point-to-point jaunt, and, sometimes, the destination is the point of the adventure, with the ride itself just the icing on the proverbial cake.
 Well, that is exactly what a recent Saturday ride had in store when a friend and I set out to attend a motorcycle show.
 Yes, you read that right: A motorcycle show.
 See, I was riding motorcycles long before I even had a car, and before I got seriously into road biking.

 The route itself was a semi-short, hilly ride over to Southern California Ducati/Royal Enfield/Triumph/Suzuki/Victory (I call it SoCal Ducati, for short) in Brea, California.
 Run by a gentleman named Tom Hicks, it really is a destination unto itself.
 And, in addition to all of the fine bikes for sale, they hold an Open House every summer to welcome back old friends, and to make new ones.
 So, looking to break out of the regular training ride routine, a trip to a motorcycle shop/bike contest seemed like a pretty good idea to us.
 And, we were not disappointed.